 - Some users are not much comfortable with touch keyboards.
 Although they can get a Bluetooth , still carrying it around takes effort.

 - The majority of the doesn't provide a voice-calling feature(most of them use wifi connectivity only).

 Now the thing that took the whole society by storm.
 This is indeed the most widely used piece of tech gadget in the 21st century.
 I can hardly recall anyone whom I met that didn't have a (trust me I try).

 The USP of smartphones is their ultra-portability.
 Smartphones can easily be carried in the pockets.
 Small tasks such as reading a document or browsing the internet can be done easily with smartphones.
 Not to mention that you can shoot videos, listen to music and play games too.
 All thanks to apple devices, Samsung devices, and other .

 - Most advanced regarding portability.

-- Tons of applications are already present for Android smartphones, and there would be even more in coming future.
+- Tons of applications are already present for Android and ios smartphones in the Google play store and Apple respectively.
+There would be even more in the coming future.

 - Well suited for the techy lifestyle.

 - The gaming experience is awesome on high-end devices